Network Access

 ],

-Use override to attach headers to every outbound request that matches the rule.
-The agent running inside the sandbox cannot read the injected values back — they are applied transparently by the network proxy.
+Use override to attach headers (or query params) to every outbound request that matches a rule.
+The agent inside the sandbox cannot read the injected values back, they're applied transparently by the proxy after the request leaves the agent.
+This is how you give an agent access to a third-party API without ever putting the key in its context or environment.

 const sandbox = await getOrCreateSandbox("my-sandbox", {